By product code (Standard Eneloops)

-Why do we call them 1st, 2nd, 3rd and 4th generation eneloops?
+Why do we call them 1st, 2nd, 3rd, 4th, and 5th generation Eneloops?

-The 2nd generation AA were called HR-3UTGA.
+The 2nd generation AA was called HR-3UTGA.
 So we, as consumers, used these specs of increased capacity or increased charge cycles in combination with the new product code as a new generation!

-Sanyo and Panasonic produced 2-3 generation at 1 time.
+Sanyo and Panasonic produced 2-3 generations at 1 time.

 This does not mean that when a new generation was announced, they stopped producing the previous generation.
-I believe, and my little research confirmed this that they at least produce 2 (maybe even 3) generations at the same time.
+I believe, and my little research confirmed this, that they at least produce 2 (probably even 3) generations at the same time.